Take Action to Improve Mental Health Support

 Sept.
 23 from 6-6:45 PM ET

 Now more than ever, it’s important to understand how mental health systems serving children and youth should work, what services are available, and what approaches to mental health are most effective for your school community.
-This webinar, hosted by National PTA and sponsored by GoGuardian, will cover the core components of mental health, how mental health intersects with learning, the vital role schools and PTAs play, and why it matters.
+This webinar, hosted by National PTA and sponsored by GoGuardian, covered the core components of mental health, how mental health intersects with learning, the vital role schools and PTAs play, and why it matters.
 Learn the importance of taking a multi-tiered systems approach, who the key resources are in your building to support your efforts, and why PTA leaders need to be prepared to educate and collaborate with school officials to improve their school’s mental health supports.
 Expert Voice: Benjamin S. Fernandez, MS. Ed; National Association of School Psychologists.
-Register here.
+Watch the recording here.

 Webinar 2: Taking Action to Improve Mental Health